ajinderbains/Election_Analysis/README.md

     - Raymon Anthony Doane received **3.1%** of the vote and **11,606** number of votes.
 - The **winner** of the election was:
     - **Diana DeGette** is the winner ,who received **73.8%** of the vote and **272,892** number of votes.

+    #### Output from election challenge script

  ## Summary of Election Audit Challenge

+To increase the usability of election audit script can be used for counting and auditing purposes for more county's congressional votes with more candidates.
+This script can be used States wide with following changes in :

+1. Change the name of file from where data is to be read.
+2. Change the output file name to store the results from script.

+In additionan to this script can be modified to dril down for more analysis:
+ - To find percentage vote each candidate get from each county.
+ - Voter turnout for each county in comparison to total  registered voters of county.